Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 What if I raise too much money?

-hen you reach 100% of your support requirement, you will be encouraged to tell your friends and family to not send in any additional funds.
+For interns from the US, when you reach 100% of your support requirement, you will be encouraged to tell your friends and family to not send in any additional funds.
 In the event that you raise more funds than are required, the extra funds cannot be returned to the donor (or you) but will go toward interns who have raised insufficient funds or to cover unexpected internship expenses from any of the interns.
 These extra funds cannot be used by you for unbudgeted items without special written permission from the Internship Director.
+For interns from the EU, EFTA, or the UK this doesn't apply since you raise your own funds.

 What is the application process and how long will it take?